-The identity card is plastic and looks like a credit card or driver’s license.
+Since 2017, the identity card is plastic and looks like a credit card or driver’s license.
 You can get an identity card appointment through TuPassi.
 Italy no longer issues paper identity cards (unless it is a rush and you are leaving the country soon).

 You can use your identity card to travel within the European Union.

 You can obtain your passport from the questura (police precinct) closest to where you have residency.
 In Rome, you do not need an appointment.